Charlie Murphy’s epic ‘ Big Wheel’ performance is the longest acrobatic chain ever staged in London.

 This video presents rough documentation of this epic one off event created for the Big Dance Festival in 2008 in collaboration with three top London gymnastics clubs; The Harlequins, Robert Clack School and Ladywell.

-Inspired by the rituals and formal structures of traditional public displays, this performance transforms the human chain into a dynamic ‘Mexican wave’ – joining together many different individuals and groups of people.
+Inspired by the formal rituals and structures of public displays, this large-scale public performance transforms the human chain into an exuberent ‘Mexican wave’ of athletic movement – joining together and celebrating hundreds of individuals, groups and abilities.

-Charlie now aims to extend the choreographies and performance strategies trialled in this event towards new site specific productions with dynamic lighting, percussion and costume.
+Charlie plans to extend the choreographies and performance strategies trialled in this event to create new site specific productions using dynamic lighting, percussion and costume.

 Get in touch if you’d like to know more.